-All of the courses in the program are offered on campus; some are also occasionally available on-line.
-You may enroll on a full- or part-time basis.
-The program can be completed in as few as 10 months of full-time study.
+All courses in the program are offered on campus; a few are also occasionally available on-line.
+You may enroll on a full- or part-time basis, but course availability is greatest during the fall and winter semesters.
+The program usually can be completed within 12 months of full-time study.

 University of Michigan-Dearborn students who have been admitted to the MS-Information Systems may take up to 6 graduate credits during the final semester of their undergraduate program.